 The possible 'Command error' code.
-The error code is explained in section '7.
-Troubleshooting - Error codes'.
+The error code is explained in chapter 'Troubleshooting - Error codes'.
 This byte will be zero if a command is correctly executed.

 These two bytes is the starting address of the reading area following in bytes 8 to 31.
 The address defines the first of the 12 consecutive modbus registers in the read area.
-See section '6.
-Communication - Modbus protocol' for details on modbus register address definitions.
+See chapter 'Communication - Modbus protocol' for details on modbus register address definitions.